litegraphdb/readme.io/reference/Edges/copy-of-delete-all-edge-in-tenant.md

 When deleting edges, consider the following recommendations:

-* **Verify Before Deletion**: Always confirm the edges you intend to delete are correct
+* **Verify Node and Graph GUIDs:** Ensure the node and graph GUIDs are correct before deletion to avoid unintended loss of data.
-* **Backup Important Data**: Consider backing up critical edge data before deletion
+* **Backup Important Data:** Consider backing up critical edge data before deletion
-* **Check Dependencies**: Ensure no critical systems depend on the edges being deleted
+* **Check Dependencies:** Ensure no critical systems or processes depend on the edges being deleted.
-* **Use Bulk Operations**: Leverage bulk deletion for multiple edges to improve performance
+* **Use Appropriate Authentication:** Only authorized users should be allowed to delete edges, as this is an irreversible operation.
-* **Handle Errors Gracefully**: Implement proper error handling for failed deletions
+* **Handle Errors Gracefully:** Implement proper error handling in case the deletion process encounters issues.
-* **Monitor Impact**: Track the effects of edge deletions on related operations
+* **Monitor Impact:** Track the impact of edge deletions on graph integrity and related operations.
-* **Maintain Audit Trail**: Keep records of deletion operations for compliance and debugging

 ## Next Steps

-After successfully deleting edges, consider these next actions:
+After successfully deleting the edges for a node, consider these next actions:

-* **Verify Deletion**: Confirm edges have been removed by attempting to read them
+* **Verify Deletion:** Confirm edges have been removed by attempting to read the edges for the node
-* **Update Dependencies**: Check if any dependent systems need to be updated
+* **Update Dependencies:** Check if any dependent systems need to be updated to reflect the changes in the node’s relationships.
-* **Clean Up References**: Remove any local references to deleted edges
+* **Clean Up References:** Remove any local references to deleted edges.
-* **Monitor System**: Watch for any issues that might arise from the deletions
+* **Monitor System:** Watch for any issues that might arise from the deletions, especially related to graph structure.
-* **Document Changes**: Maintain documentation of deletion operations
+* **Document Changes:** Maintain documentation of deletion operations for future reference.
-* **Optimize Storage**: Review storage usage improvements from the cleanup
+* **Optimize Storage:** Review storage usage and ensure that removing the edges has optimized graph performance.